CRoan3/Data-Analytics-Portfolio/README.md

-# Christohper Roan - Data Analytics Portfolio
+# Christopher Roan - Data Analytics Portfolio
 # About
 This is a repository of some of my data analytics projects.
 It contains mostly R code and visualizations posted on Kaggle, as well as dashboards and other visualizations created via Tableau.
 Please feel free to take a peak, and any feedback is welcome!